Artificial intelligence industry in China: Government goals

 According to a February 2019 publication by the Center for a New American Security, CCP general secretary Xi Jinping – believes that being at the forefront of AI technology will be critical to the future of global military and economic power competition.
 By 2025, the State Council aims for China to make fundamental contributions to basic AI theory and to solidify its place as a global leader in AI research.
 Further, the State Council aims for AI to become "the main driving force for China's industrial upgrading and economic transformation" by this time.
 By 2030, the State Council aims to have China be the global leader in the development of artificial intelligence theory and technology.
 The State Council claims that China will have developed a "mature new-generation AI theory and technology system."

 According to academics Karen M. Sutter and Zachary Arnold, the Chinese government "seeks to meld state planning and control while some operational flexibility for firms.
 In this context, China's AI firms are hybrid players.
 The state guides their activity, funds, and shields them from foreign competition through domestic market protections, creating asymmetric advantages as they expand offshore."

-The CCP's fourteenth five-year plan reaffirmed AI as a top research priority and ranks AI first among "frontier industries" that the Chinese government aims to focus on through 2035.
+China's 14th Five-Year Plan reaffirmed AI as a top research priority and ranks AI first among "frontier industries" that the Chinese government aims to focus on through 2035.
 The AI industry is a strategic sector often supported by China's government guidance funds.
-Due to security concerns around strategically sensitive economic sectors, the government dissuades executives at Chinese AI companies to travel to the U.S. and, if required to travel, to brief authorities before and after travel.
+Due to security concerns around strategically sensitive economic sectors, the government dissuades executives at Chinese AI companies from traveling to the U.S. and, if required to travel, to brief authorities before and after travel.

 Research and development

 Chinese public AI funding mainly focused on advanced and applied research.
 The government funding also supported multiple AI R&D in the private sector through venture capitals that are backed by the state.
 Much analytic agency research showed that, while China is massively investing in all aspects of AI development, facial recognition, biotechnology, quantum computing, medical intelligence, and autonomous vehicles are AI sectors with the most attention and funding.

 According to national guidance on developing China's high-tech industrial development zones by the Ministry of Science and Technology, there are fourteen cities and one county selected as an experimental development zone.
 Zhejiang and Guangdong provinces have the most AI innovation in experimental areas.
-However, the focus of AI R&D varied depending on cities and local industrial development and ecosystem.
+However, the focus of AI R&D varied depending on cities and local industrial development and ecosystems.
 For instance, Suzhou, a city with a longstanding strong manufacturing industry, heavily focuses on automation and AI infrastructure while Wuhan focuses more on AI implementations and the education sector.
 In connection with universities, tech firms, and national ministries, Shenzhen and Hangzhou each co-founded generative AI labs.
 In 2016 and 2017, Chinese teams won the top prize at the Large Scale Visual Recognition Challenge, an international competition for computer vision systems.
 Many of these systems are now being integrated into China's domestic surveillance network.